ChillHubCore/e-Vision-Docs/e-Vision-Server/routes/user/model/README.md

 - `isAdmin` (boolean): Indicates if the user is an admin.
 - `createdAt` (Date): The timestamp when the user was created.
 - `updatedAt` (Date): The timestamp when the user was last updated.

-## Usage

-To use the user schema, import the `User` model from the mongoose package.